MediaMarktSaturn/helm-charts/README.md

 A CronJob that deletes terminated/failed pods from a Kubernetes cluster.

+Useful when e.g. provisioning Google Kubernetes Engine clusters with preemptible nodes.
+The preemption leads to pods being shut down during node recreation, however the pods are still kept and displayed when listing them.

 ---

 _This repository is published under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)_